 The research presented in this paper focuses on a city in North East Thailand that is emblematic of challenges facing urbanising areas across the global South.
 Like many cities in Thailand, Khon Kaen is growing rapidly, attracting considerable investment in real estate and expanding its area into the rural periphery.
 The government established Khon Kaen as a Secondary Urban Centre for industrial development 50 years ago as part of a national policy direction to ease the congestion of Bangkok [12].
-More recently, other regional drivers of change have exerted influence on Khon Kaen’s growth.
+This urban growth has accelerated more recently, with regional drivers of change exerting their influence on Khon Kaen’s.
 The city is positioning itself as a regional gateway, taking advantage of communications infrastructure that connects it with the Greater Mekong Sub-region (GMS) and further planned investments in high-speed rail, as well as expansion of the airport, serving both national and international links [13].

 Yet as the city grows it is already experiencing the adverse impacts of urbanisation and climate variability that puts its long-term sustainability in jeopardy.
 This is most clearly illustrated through the case of water.
 Although Khon Kaen is one of the largest, fastest growing, cities in Thailand, 62 percent of the provincial area remains rural / agricultural [14].
 It is these areas that have been worst impacted by the prolonged water crisis of recent years.
 In order to maintain minimum supplies for domestic water use and industry, as well as maintaining environmental flows, the needs of farmers are sacrificed.
 In times of flood, rural areas are inundated to protect urban areas, while in times of drought; irrigation is restricted or shut down completely.
 Farmers have now experienced several years without adequate access to irrigation supplies, despite having intensified their agricultural practice over the last twenty years based on assumptions of irrigation availability [15].
-The provision of irrigation water has been the cornerstone of agriculture development for Khon Kaen, and the North East – appearing in state policy narratives as facing a crisis of water shortage [16].
+The provision of irrigation water has been the cornerstone of agriculture development for Khon Kaen, and the North East, appearing in state policy narratives as facing a crisis of water shortage [16].

 As with most other parts of Central, Northern and North-eastern Thailand, Khon Kaen was impacted by the dramatic floods of 2011 only to then have five years of back-to-back droughts, which culminated in the intense dry season of the 2016 El Nino.
 Coming out of the El Nino period, the city then experienced intense rainfall and flooding associated with the La Nina of late 2016 [17].
 By November 2016, rural farming areas and 200 households in 11 districts along the Chi River were flooded.
 Some areas were flooded two or three times between the end of June and November [18,19].
 Emergency relief was provided to affected households, including electric pumps to divert and drain floodwater.
 Farmers were permitted to grow rain fed rice crops in August and September, but unexpected heavy rain during the harvesting season in early November caused damage and losses of the rice crop [20].